illakaya/professional-readme-generator/output/sample.md

 ## Contributing

-Currently there is no way for others to contribute to the project.
+You can contribute to the project by forking the repository.

 ## Tests

-Testing will be provided at a later date
+Testing will be provided at a later date.

 ## Questions

+If you have any questions about the repository, please contact me via email.
 - GitHub: [illakaya](https://github.com/illakaya)
 - Email: [mjnguyen.dev@gmail.com](mailto:mjnguyen.dev@gmail.com)